 The following illustration provides a broad introduction to the fees associated with residential aged care accommodation Australia, and then we then provide more detail in the sections below.

 The extent to which you will need to contribute to the cost of maintaining your place in an aged care home depends almost entirely upon an assessment of your assets and income - what is referred to as a Means Test Assessment (MTA).
+When entering residential aged care, residents have the option to complete Centrelink's ‘Residential Aged Care Calculation of your costs of care’ SA457 form - see below.
+Where individuals choose not to disclose their means, they are ineligible for any government support towards their aged care costs and are required to pay all care costs.

-As a result of that assessment you will fall into one of three categories and each contributes differently to their aged care costs.
-There are 3 basic costs payable in residential aged care accommodation:; 1) the Daily Care Fee, 2) the Means Tested Care Fee and 3) Accommodation Costs.
+As a result of the Means Test Assessment you will fall into one of three categories and each contribute differently to their aged care costs.
+There are 3 basic costs payable in residential aged care accommodation; 1) the Daily Care Fee, 2) the Means Tested Care Fee and 3) Accommodation Costs.
 We discuss each in more detail in the website, but note at this stage that the only fee payable by all three categories of resident is the Basic Daily care fee, which is calculated at 85% of the Age pension.
-See the Table below for an overview:
+See the Table below for a summary overview:

 It is often the case that individuals will simply follow Centrelink notifications, following the asset and income test, without attempting to understand how the figures are derived.
-That is probably adequate in relatively simple situations, where for example the individual is a low means applicant with relatively low income and assets, where there are few, if any, options available - and the individual perhaps only needs assistance in terms of identifying an appropriate aged care facility.
+That is probably adequate in relatively simple situations, where for example the individual is a low means applicant with relatively low income and there are few, if any, options available - and the individual perhaps only needs assistance in terms of identifying an appropriate aged care facility.

 Advisors will often talk about how you are situated from an assets and income perspective, and the chart below visually illustrates the three categories of aged care resident appearing in the Table above.
-The figures provided are as at March 2019, and because the chart is normally used for illustrative purposes only we only intend to update it occasionally.
+The figures provided are as at September 2021, and because the chart is normally used for illustrative purposes only we only intend to update it occasionally.